Lednerb/AutoBlue-MS17-010/README.md

 # MS17-010 Exploit Code

+This is public exploit code can be used to test if your windows-machines are vulnerable.
+If they are, you should patch them immediateley, as malware out there is active exploiting this vulnerability

+## Dislcaimer:
+Test only systems you own or/and have explicit permission to (like in pentests or IT-security-lab-environment).
+If you use this, you are fully rensponsible for everything that results.
+Including but not limited to:
+- malfunctioning services
+- financial damages
+- getting fired
+...

+## About:
-This is some no-bs public exploit code that generates valid shellcode for the eternal blue exploit and scripts out the event listener with the metasploit multi-handler.
+This generates valid shellcode for the eternal blue exploit and scripts out the event listener with the metasploit multi-handler or netcat as listener.

-This version of the exploit is prepared in a way where you can exploit eternal blue WITHOUT metasploit.
+This version of the exploit is prepared in a way where you can exploit eternal blue WITHOUT metasploit (which could be needed in any situation you don't have access to metasploit or its use is restricted).
 Your options for auto shell generation are to generate shellcode with msfvenom that has meterpreter (i.e. with metasploit) or to generate a normal windows cmd shell (i.e. without metasploit).
 You may also select between staged and stageless payloads if you wish to avoid utilizing the msfconsole entirely and use netcat/your own shell handler.
 Alternatively you can elect to brew in your own shellcode.

 This allows for this version of the MS17-010 exploit to be a bit more flexible, and also fully functional, as many exploits leave out the steps to compile the kernel shellcode that usually comes with it.